EdwardLuke/newsspec_14641/README.md

 Hearken uses an admin panel for configuring the styles, text and options of their plugins.
 The embed code can be copied from the admin panel for the relevant plugin.

+You can login to the admin panel here: https://wndr.wearehearken.com/identities/sign_in

 ## Deployment